How to Build a Travel Itinerary in Under an Hour

-Starting with your interests will help you find exactly what you like instead of aimlessly searching.
-This might seem like common sense, but one of the most common searches is “Things to do in ___”.
+Search based on your interests and purpose from above.
+One of the most common searches is “Things to do in ___”.
 While this is a great place to start, you can actually save time and effort by specifying what you’re really looking for.

 Try these queries instead: